elmohaya/Investigata-a-data-set/README.md

 ### Visualization & Conclusion
 In this step of analyzing the data set, we will visualize the results and try to answer the proposed questions in the previous steps.

-_ِNote: In some cases on step may be missing or they might not be applied in the same order._
+_ِNote: In some cases onث step may be missing or they might not be applied in the same order._